klebgenomics/KpSC_surface_antigen_loci/README.md

-assembly machinery) will be highly similar, however the genes responsible for the polysaccharide structural diversity are expected to be more variable. **The gene identity threshold for the _KpSC databases is 82.5%.**
+assembly machinery) will be highly similar, however the genes responsible for the polysaccharide structural diversity are expected to be more variable. **The gene identity threshold for the KpSC databases is 82.5%.**

 In some cases, specific nucleotide variations within loci and/or additional genes located elsewhere in the genome are known to result in modifications to the resulting polysaccharide structure.
 Where the impact of these variations or additional genes is well understood, they are captured within the databases using the phenotype logic section of the metadata file and the 'extra genes' entries within the multi-genbank file (see below for examples).

-## K locus database
+### K locus database

-The KpSC K locus reference database (`Klebsiella_pneumoniae_SC_K.gbk`) comprises full-length (*galF* to *ugd*) annotated sequences for each distinct KpSC K locus, where available:
+The KpSC K locus reference database (`Klebsiella_pneumoniae_Species_Complex_K`) comprises full-length (*galF* to *ugd*) annotated sequences for each distinct KpSC K locus, where available:

-- K-loci KL1-KL72, KL74 and KL79-KL82 correspond to the originally defined K-types K1-K72, K74 and K79-K82, respectively.
+- K loci KL1-KL72, KL74 and KL79-KL82 correspond to the originally defined K-types K1-K72, K74 and K79-K82, respectively.
 - KL101 and above were defined from DNA sequence data on the basis of gene content, numbered by order of discovery.
 At the time of discovery, no matched phenotypes were known; however, the polysaccharide structures and/or serotypes corresponding to several of these loci have since been described e.g. serotypes [K102, K112, K122, K136 and K149](https://zenodo.org/records/15742130)).